-To see the statue of David, for the first time takes your breath away.
+To see the statue of David for the first time takes your breath away.
 In the tribune at the end of a long gallery lit naturally from above by a glass cupola, this statue is the most beautiful man-made thing I’ve ever seen.

 This David’s gaze to his left is penetrating, his eyebrows heavy, his brow is furrowed, his hair is tousled, almost a whirl of linguine.
-Many commentators say that this is a visage of intelligence, not the usual triumphant victor after cutting off Goliath’s head, as is often portrayed.
-His nose and nostrils are large, yet his mouth is rather narrow.
+Many commentators say this is a visage of intelligence, not the usual triumphant victor after cutting off Goliath’s head, as is often portrayed.
+His nose and nostrils are large, yet his mouth is relatively narrow.
 He looks like Elijah Wood as Frodo Baggins.

 A guide I overheard said that Michelangelo intended the statue to be seen from below, not at eye level as we often see him.
 If so, this would explain much.

-The Galleria dell’Accademia is one of the “must see” places in Florence for art, especially sculpture and plasters.
+The Galleria dell’Accademia is one of the “must-see” places in Florence for art, especially sculpture and plasters.
 However, most people go there to see “the David.”
 Make sure you make a reservation ahead of time.

 A copy stands along with seven other statues outdoors in the Piazza della Signoria, in front of the Palazzo Vecchio (Old Palace), which is the seat of the Florence civic government and political hub of the city — and the original site of the statue.
 But it’s not the same as experiencing the original statue at the Accademia Gallery.

 Subscribe to have future articles delivered to your email.